Florida Gambling and Taxes

 If you would like general guidance, however, the IRS does have taxpayer assistance offices throughout the country.
 If you do contact one of the IRS offices, have all your documents ready to expedite the process.

-Perhaps to people’s chagrin, the IRS considers this taxable income.
+Perhaps to people’s chagrin, the IRS considers non-cash gambling winnings taxable income.
 Don’t worry, you won’t have to guess how much to report on your taxes.
-The entity that grants the prize will give you a 1099 that shows the fair market value of your prize.
+The entity that grants the prize should give you a Form 1099-MISC that shows the fair market value of your prize.

-On your tax return, you would include that amount with any other 1099 income you have for the year.
+On your tax return, you would include that amount with any other Form 1099-MISC income you have for the year.